The Price Is Right (1956 American game show): Origin

 The show originated from NBC's Hudson Theatre in New York City, also home to The Tonight Show and other NBC shows with a studio audience.
 A year later, after Abraham Hirschfeld bought the Hudson Theatre, the show moved to NBC's Colonial Theater at 66th and Broadway, with the Ziegfeld Theater used for a few shows as well.
 When the show moved to ABC, the Ritz Theater became the show's broadcast origination.

 In addition to his hosting duties on The Price Is Right and his weekly appearances as a panelist on I've Got a Secret, Cullen also hosted a popular weekday morning radio show for WNBC in New York.

 Substitute hosts

-Over the nine-year run, various people sat in Cullen's place while he was on vacation.
+Over the eight-year run, various people sat in Cullen's place while he was on vacation.